arendd/bh-europe_2025_metrics/paper/paper.md

 In the longer-term, they would like to incorporate more service KPIs into Apicuron.

-For general institutional metrics, UNIPD for their services use Matomo & Apache server logs (e.g., for databases/registries like DOME Registry).
-These are used for badging processes such as CDR & EDD where they must be submitted.
+For general institutional metrics, UNIPD for their services use Matomo and Apache server logs (e.g., for databases/registries like DOME Registry).
+These are used for badging processes such as CDR and EDD where they must be submitted.

 ## ELIXIR Hub